hsri-pf9/pf9-du/resmgr/README.md

 }
 ```
 It is assumed that the url passed as a config is a valid one.
+If the active flag is set, the role will be marked as an active.

 ### GET /v2/roles/__role_name__/?version="__version_name__" ###